The dangers of Shanghai traffic are quickly apparent to most expats. However, some advice and information might be helpful to keep you safe.

-As of 2012 there were about 2.2 million registered vehicles in Shanghai, a figure that is growing about 10 percent each year.
+In 2015 there were 2.5 million registered vehicles in Shanghai, a figure that is growing by over 10 percent each year.

 Cars without a local Shanghai license plate are not allowed to drive on the elevated expressways during rush hours, but are free to use other roads.

-Shanghai is the only city in China that uses an auction system to control the number of new cars on the road.
-In March 2013 the average auction price for one of the 9,000 available monthly new plates hit a record high of approximately RMB 92,000 (US$15,000).
+Shanghai uses a monthly auction system to control the number of new cars on the road.
+In March 2013 the average auction price for one of the 9,000 available plates hit a record high of RMB 92,000 (US$15,000).

 If you want to drive yourself, you also need to get used to many other common driving habits in China, including:

-can check out this site for information on applying for a driver’s
+You can check out this site for information on applying for a driver’s license in Shanghai.